 Very few stories score all four ticks for plot, pace, dialogue and characterisation.
 This story is excellent - well-drawn characters, convincing dialogue and face moving plot.
 Passed forward for next round of judging.

 It didn't progress beyond the next round.
 However, given the encouraging comments, I repurposed The First One for my second Ian St James Awards entry in 1993.
 I tightened the dialogue and narrative and added flashbacks to connect plot points.
-Unlike 1992, the story wasn't passed forward for the next round of judging, but the judge did comment favourably on my writing device:
+Sadly, unlike in 1992, the story wasn't passed forward to the next round of judging.
+But the judge commented favourably on my writing device:

 You write well and capture the atmosphere of Bangkok effectively.
 It would be improved if you worked on the plot, which is rather disjointed.
 I like your use of flashbacks, which reveal much about your central character.